RafalWilinski/blog/src/content/post/make-you-rag-suck-less.md

 ### Hybrid Search

 If the data/system you're building on top of already has a full text search capability (e.g. in Postgres `WHERE to_tsvector(text) @@ to_tsquery('some query');`), you can also use that to improve the results.
 Perform searches both in the vector store and in the full text search engine in parallel and merge them afterwards.
-This will give you a better chance to find relevant results and will also help you to avoid the "no results" problem.
+While full text search will give you coverage in the most obvious cases, vector store will take care of synonyms and other details that are hard to capture in the text search.

 ### Include Metadata